speterlin/jquery_textcomplete/README.md

     get 'autocomplete_usertag' => 'users#autocomplete_usertag', on: :collection

 For more options and style customization, please, see [jQuery Textcomplete documentation](https://github.com/yuku-t/jquery-textcomplete).

+To Note: z-index for dropdown is 100, therefore you must set z-index of surrounding elements below 100 if you want the textcomplete dropdown to appear above surrounding elements.

 <!-- ## Development